 1. Kill mold and mildew spores in the washer drum.
-You didn’t say whether you used hot water in the “bleach load”, so I’m going to assume you went the energy-efficient route and used cold.
-Even if you did use hot water, though, let’s be thorough.
-Add 1/2 cup of bleach to 2 cups VERY hot water.
-Dip a cloth in, and wipe every surface inside the machine, including the glass on the inside of the door.
+This is particularly important if you’ve been using cold water in the wash cycle to save money.
+Cold water doesn’t kill bacteria, so start cleaning your smelly HE washer by washing it by hand using 1/2 cup of bleach added to 2 cups VERY hot water.
+Dip a cloth in and wipe every surface inside the machine including the glass on the inside of the door.

 3. Scrub the detergent tray.
 As I mentioned above, sometimes the source of the smell is a detergent buildup.
-That’s particularly true if mildew and mold is growing on the buildup.
-So let’s get rid of it!
-Remove the tray and soak it in hot, soapy water for 30 minutes, then scrub well and rinse.
-Wipe it down with bleach solution, too, to kill any lingering spores.
-And, before you return the tray, clean inside the tray compartment with another clean rag and bleach solution.
-Wipe it with a clean, bleach-free cloth and return the detergent tray to its place.
+Remove the tray and soak it in hot, soapy water for 30 minutes, scrub well and rinse.
+Next, wipe it down with bleach solution to kill any lingering spores.
+Let that air-dry.
+Before you return the tray, be sure to clean inside the tray compartment with another clean rag and bleach solution.
+Once the tray is dry return it to the clean compartment.

 4. Run the cleaning cycle.
 Add 1/4 cup of bleach to the detergent tray and run the machine on its “clean” setting.
 (Or whatever yours labels that cycle.)
-NOTE: if you’ve turned your water heater down to the ‘vacation’ setting, or anything less than 120F, you’ll want to turn it back up so the water is hot enough to sanitize the machine and its hoses.
+NOTE: make sure your water heater is turned past 120F so the water is actually hot enough to sanitize the machine and its hoses.

 5. Wipe it again.
 Yes, you’ve previously wiped it but the cleaning cycle has probably loosened more crud, so repeat steps 1 and 2.

 6. Let it breathe.
 Leave the door propped open overnight so the machine and its hoses can fully dry out.
 Give it the sniff test the next morning and, if needed, repeat the cleaning cycle using white vinegar this time.
-(Repeat steps 5 and 6, too.)
+But NEVER mix vinegar and bleach!